kdubovikov/blog/_posts/2020-06-21-build-yourself-a-weathe-station-part-2.md

 Be sure to install drivers, as advised on this [documentation page](https://docs.espressif.com/projects/esp-idf/en/latest/esp32/get-started/establish-serial-connection.html).
 For Macbook pro you will need [CP210x drivers from Silicon Labs](https://www.silabs.com/products/development-tools/software/usb-to-uart-bridge-vcp-drivers).

 The reason you need drivers is that your computer does not understand the language ESP32 speaks.
 ESP32 transfers data to the external world using a serial protocol {% sidenote 1 "Serial protocol  means that data is transferred one bit at a time.
 The I2C protocol that we were discussing in the previous post is a serial protocol.
 On the opposite side are parallel protocols, which  use multiple wires to transmit several bits at once" %} named [RS-232](https://en.wikipedia.org/wiki/RS-232).
-To bridge serial interface with the USB interface your devboard uses a special bridge chip that acts as a protocol converter.
+To bridge the serial interface with the USB interface your devboard uses a special bridge chip that acts as a protocol converter.
 In the case of my board, it is the CP210x.
 The problem is that your computer does not know how to handle data from your devboard.
 It assumes that it receives data encoded by some of the standard data transfer protocols of the USB world.
 Thunderbolt, for example.
 And in reality, it receives data encoded by a bridge chip.
-To solve this linguistic inconvenience you install a special driver that decodes signals from the bridge chip and masquerades itself as a virtual COM {% sidenote 2 "COM port is a computers serial inferface.
+To solve this linguistic inconvenience you install a special driver that decodes signals from the bridge chip and masquerades itself as a virtual COM {% sidenote 2 "COM port is a computer's serial interface.
 Those ports were pretty common in desktop PCs but are long absent from modern laptops.
 Operating systems still have drivers for COM devices, so that's a natural choice for emulating serial communication" %} device.

 # What will the firmware do?

-We will write a firmware that will follow **the visious cycle of weather measurment**:
+We will write a firmware that will follow **the vicious cycle of weather measurement**:

 1. Connect to a WiFi network
 2. Connect to MQTT server
-3. Read data from BME280 sensor
+3. Read data from a BME280 sensor
 4. Publish the newly read data to the MQTT topic
 5. Go in deep sleep and wake after several hours to repeat all steps starting from 1